KaGaSi/project/docs/index.rst

 =========================================

-AnalysisTools is a suite of utilities to (mainly) analyse particle-based simulations.
-Roughly speaking, there are three types of utilities:
+AnalysisTools is a suite of utilities to (mainly) analyse particle-based simulations, including one adapted from the `DL_MESO simulation package
+<https://www.scd.stfc.ac.uk/Pages/DL_MESO.aspx>`_.
+Roughly speaking, there are
+three types of utilities:

 * utilities to calculate system-wide properties; e.g., pair correlation functions or particle density along a simulation box axis